stackrox/stackrox/migrator/README.md

    All migrations were of the form `m_{currentDBVersion}_to_m_{currentDBVersion+1}_{summary_of_migrations}` .

-2. Release 3.73 brought the database `Postgres` as Technical preview.
+2. Release 3.73 and 3.74 brought the database `Postgres` as Technical preview.
 This had the consequence that `Postgres` was a new potential datastore targeted by the migrator.

-   In 3.73, two sets of data migrations were possible: key-value store migrations, and data move migrations (from `BoltDB` and `RocksDB` to `Postgres`).
+   In these versions, two sets of data migrations were possible: key-value store migrations, and data move migrations (from `BoltDB` and `RocksDB` to `Postgres`).
 The migration sequence is the following: first all key-value data migrations are applied, then all data move migrations are applied.

     - Key-value store data migrations have the form `m_{currentDBVersion}_to_m_{currentDBVersion+1}_{summary_of_migrations}` .
     - Data move migrations have the form `n_{postgresSchemaVersion}_to_n_{postgresSchemaVersion+1}_{moved_data_type}` .

-3. After 3.73, the key-value stores are deprecated and `Postgres` becomes the only data store.
+3. After 4.0, the key-value stores are deprecated and `Postgres` becomes the only data store.

    The migration returns to the old scheme, restarting from the database version after all data moves to `Postgres`.